Alex Padilla: Appointment

 In August 2020, Democratic presidential nominee Joe Biden selected California Senator Kamala Harris as his running mate.
 After they won the general election, Padilla was mentioned as a possible choice as Harris's successor in the Senate.
 Governor Newsom had the power to appoint her successor.
 In December 2020, Newsom announced that he would appoint Padilla to the seat, making him California's first Hispanic senator and the first male U.S. senator from California since Alan Cranston retired in 1993.
 During the speculation about whom Newsom would appoint, the senior senator from California, Dianne Feinstein, supported Padilla.
 To replace Padilla as California's secretary of state, Newsom appointed state assemblywoman Shirley Weber.
 Padilla was sworn in on January 20, 2021, by Harris along with newly elected Senators Jon Ossoff and Raphael Warnock of Georgia.
 He was escorted by Senator Dianne Feinstein.

 Most Latinos, who are 40% of California's population, supported Padilla's appointment, but some black leaders, who wanted another black woman to replace Harris, criticized it.
 San Francisco Mayor London Breed called Padilla's appointment "a real blow to the African American community".

-Elections

-2022
+2022 Senate campaign

 Padilla announced that he would seek a full term in 2022.
 He appeared on two ballots: one for the special election to fill the remainder of his term in the 117th Congress, and the other for the new term beginning with the 118th Congress.
 The special election was due to a recent change in California law that ended Padilla's appointment in November 2022.
 He was on the ballot in two separate races in the November 2022 election—a special election for the final two months of Harris's Senate term, and a regular election for a full six-year term beginning in January 2023.